 - Get support from your department – they will be able to offer ideas and support about events, sponsorship and help promote events

 - Get support from your Students' Union (SU) – they can officially recognise your society and offer support.
 Every SU operates differently so get in touch with them to find the level of support they offer student societies.

 Register your student BioSoc

 Registering is free and easy - just fill out the BioSoc registration form.

-You will need contact details for your president and one other committee member, and proof that your society is supported by your Students' Union and department.
+You will need contact details for your president and one other committee member, and proof (e.g. confirmation email) that your society is supported by your Students' Union or department.

-Once registered, you will receive an e-handbook with more details of how to take advantage of the following benefits.
+Once registered, you will receive an e-handbook with tips on running your BioSoc such as structure and governance advice and guidance for running events.
+The handbook also provides details of how to take advantage of the following benefits.

 By registering your student biology society you will receive:

 - Free student membership to the Royal Society of Biology for your president